Covid-19 Update at Thurrock Adult Community College

 Adult learning classes are being delivered using either online or blended learning with some learners back onsite.
 Please do not come onsite if you have symptoms - only leave home to get tested.
 The building remains closed to the general public at this time with access restricted to individual classes.

-Everyone can get tested twice a week with a rapid lateral flow test (LFD) even if you don't have symptoms of Covid-19 and you haven't been contacted by NHS Test and Trace.
+Everyone can get tested regularly with a rapid lateral flow test (LFD), even if you don't have symptoms of Covid-19 and you haven't been contacted by NHS Test and Trace.
 One in three people with Covid-19 do not experience any symptoms and regular testing can help to stop people spreading the virus unwittingly.
-If you test positive from an LFD test, you should then get a confirmatory PCR test, that will be sent to a lab to check whether toy have Covid-19.
+If you test positive from an LFD test, you should then get a confirmatory PCR test, that will be sent to a lab to check whether they have Covid-19.

 Pharmacy collect scheme - pick-up your LFD test kits: